 February 18, 2020

 Just a quick foreword.
 Everybody is talking about Dod’s Burger – where our fresh and delicious burgers are famous in Bali !
 If you happen to visit the beautiful island or if you are already here, please do pop down to one of our outlets and try our famous gourmet burgers.
-We are located in Seminyak and Kuta Square.
+We are located in Seminyak and Canggu.
 We also do catering for your events.
 Thank you !

 Estimating Income on Your Burger Franchise Business